Develop a Service with Docker¶

 openapi.yaml |

 The OpenAPI contract of the greeter service.
 This is required to publish the service as a managed API.
-This openapi.yaml file is referenced by the .choreo/component.yaml file. |
+This file is referenced by the .choreo/component.yaml file. |

 Configure the service port with endpoints¶

-You are going to run the greeter service on port 9090.
-To securely expose the service through Choreo, you must provide the port and other required information to Choreo.
-For detailed information on each attribute of an endpoint, see Configure Endpoints.
+In Choreo, you can expose your services via endpoints.
+The greeter service runs on port 9090.
+To securely expose the service through Choreo, you must provide the port and other required information in the component.yaml

 In the greeter sample, the component.yaml

-file is in the greeting-service-go/.choreo/
+file is located in the greeting-service-go/.choreo/

 directory.